-If students don’t want to open a 529 account, Orsolini recommends they stash unused subsidized loan money in an emergency savings fund, to help maintain as much flexibility as possible in paying for college.
+If students don’t want to open a 529 account, Orsolini recommended they stash unused subsidized loan money in an emergency savings fund, to help maintain as much flexibility as possible in paying for college.

-Orsolini says this method provides a financial safety net for students, as you never know what can happen to your income.
+Orsolini said this method provides a financial safety net for students, as you never know what can happen to your income.
 If you choose to do this, you should pay back any unused subsidized loan money the month before your graduation to avoid paying interest.

 Warning: Orsolini’s method takes a lot of self-restraint.